 Male: Shiny black with purple gloss, conical bill (See note under picture)

-Carib Grackle differs in having pale eye and keel-shaped tail, where tail of Shiny Cowbird is flat
+Carib Grackle differs in having pale eye, longer bill, and keel-shaped tail, where tail of Shiny Cowbird is flat

 Strangely, the species initially did not become established in or completely circumvented some of the islands in the Lesser Antilles including e.g., Dominica, where it is only now starting to appear in numbers (2011-2012).